hheisig51/LaGuia/README.md

 ## Reminder

-> Type it in, Google’s your friend bruh

-- Jay-Z, "Drug Dealers Anonymous."
+"Type it in, Google’s your friend bruh" - Jay-Z, "Drug Dealers Anonymous."
 2016

 ## About